-There are also other vocal tic behaviors such as palilalia (involuntary repetition of words, phrases or sentences), echolalia (repetition of another person's spoken words in a meaningless form), and klazomania (compulsive shouting) that can also be associated with coprolalia.]
+There are also other vocal tic behaviors such as palilalia (involuntary repetition of words, phrases, or sentences), echolalia (repetition of another person's spoken words in a meaningless form), and klazomania (compulsive shouting) that can also be associated with coprolalia.]

-Coprolalia is the most common of the coprophenomena, which includes copropraxia (the urge to perform obscene gesture without control), mental coprolalia (obscenities thought obsessively), and coprographia (the urge to write down those expressions or obscenities).
+Coprolalia is the most common of the coprophenomena, which includes copropraxia (the urge to perform obscene gestures without control), mental coprolalia (obscenities thought obsessively), and coprographia (the urge to write down those expressions or obscenities).

 There is very little information about coprolalia in the absence of Tourette syndrome.
 Therefore, much of the information known about coprolalia is in the context of Tourette's and occasionally other tic disorders.

 The functional neuroanatomical basis of coprolalia is unclear.
 Among the different hypotheses to explain it, is the belief that the limbic circuit could have an important role in the pathophysiology of coprolalic behaviors.

 Other hypotheses have been constructed to explain the pathophysiology of Tourette's that describe the development of tic (whether motor or phonatory) and coprolalia.
 One theory is that the brain regions that are involved in Tourette, which are the limbic system and basal ganglia, are equivalent to those of regions involved in reproductive behavior/sex control in primitive animals.
 Therefore tics and coprolalia could result from dysfunction in these regions and appear as primitive vocal and motor fragments.